-There really is enough land available to satisfy the world’s demand for extra grain production.
-It needs better infrastructure and supportive policies, but the Black Sea can come up with the extra capacity to handle increased demand for years to come, a recent conference in London, England was told.
-Those attending the HGCA’s Grain Market Outlook Conference also heard about the rising cost of fertilizer, the attitude of bankers toward agriculture and the industry’s increasing frustration with European regulators’ foot dragging over biotech.
+There is enough land available to satisfy the world’s demand for extra grain production.
+It needs better infrastructure and supportive policies, but the Black Sea region can come up with the extra capacity to handle increased demand for years to come, a recent conference in London was told.
+Those attending the HGCA’s Grain Market Outlook conference also got to hear about the rising cost of fertilizer, the attitude of bankers to agriculture and the industry’s increasing frustration with European regulators’ foot-dragging over crop biotechnology.

-“The world actually has a lot of area to give,” Simon Bentley, head of grains at LMC International, said.
-“For the foreseeable future, there is enough area for grain.”
+"The world actually has a lot of area to give," Simon Bentley, head of grains at LMC International, told the conference.
+"For the foreseeable future, there is enough area for grain."

 He described the Black Sea region as one of the few areas in the world with tens of millions of hectares of additional and accessible arable land to sow to grains and oilseeds.
 "If we get the price, we will get the area response," he said.